Historical Society of Chicago, Inc.

 THE VICE PRESIDENT SHALL: in the inability of or in the absence of; or at the request of the President, assume the duties of the President: in the event of a vacancy in the office of the President, shall serve the remaining term: in the inability or in the absence of the President, be a signatory with the Treasurer (or other authorized person), on disbursement forms and checks for approved disbursements on behalf of the .Society; be Coordinator of the Society’s Programs and as such be responsible for the orchestrating of the Society’s Programs and assisting/appointing persons to head sub-committees for that purpose: be ex-officio member of the Conference Committee, the Special Events Committee, and the Speakers Bureau Committee; work with officers and committees as needed to conduct projects as approved, and submit an Annual Report to the Boards.

-THE RECORDING SECRETARY SHALL: keep accurate records of the proceedings of all Society meetings; notify all appointees of their duties; be the custodian of the Society’s records, except as such are specifically assigned to others; keep and have available for reference all meetings, one book in which copies of the Society’s Charter, Bylaws, Committee Reports, Current Minutes (one year’s), and Standing Rules are kept current: maintain a current of all legal documents, records, and equipment belonging to the Society; be a co-signer with the President on all contracts and documents authorized by the Society.
+THE RECORDING SECRETARY SHALL: keep accurate records of the proceedings of all Society meetings; notify all appointees of their duties; be the custodian of the Society’s records, except as such are specifically assigned to others; keep and have available for reference all meetings, one book in which copies of the Society’s Charter, Bylaws, Committee Reports, Current Minutes (one year’s), and Standing Rules are kept current: maintain a current inventory of all legal documents, records, and equipment belonging to the Society; be a co-signer with the President on all contracts and documents authorized by the Society.
 In the absence, or the inability, of the Treasurer to perform the duties of that officer, the Secretary shall be authorized to sign checks, and submit an Annual Report to the Boards

 THE CORRESPONDING SECRETARY SHALL: send out proper notices of all meetings, to officers, board members. committee chairs, and the general membership, etc. of any special meetings — as necessary; assist with the mailing of the Society’s Newsletter and any other massive mailing, as needed: respond to the correspondence of the society, as directed; maintain a file of the Society’s correspondence (in-coming and out-going); be responsible for collecting the Society’s mail and distributing it to the proper person; maintain a log of all correspondence; and submit an Annual Report to the Board.